 The first step for herbal tea blending is picking your base which is the most active ingredient in the blend.
 Then, pick a couple of synergistic herbs with similar actions you think you would taste good together.
 Lastly, pick a herb that adds some flavour -you can also add dried lemon, orange peel or dried fruit pieces for an extra boost of sweetness.
 I recommend picking two or three herbs to make your first blend with.
 When preparing a tea blend measurements are done in parts.
 That way you can make as much or as little as you need.
 It is also important to have your herbs all a similar size in the blend so you may have to grind down some herbs with a mortar and pestle.
 And that’s it!
 It is that simple!
 Remember though- when you steep tea for therapeutic benefits you should steep for a minimum of 15 minutes.
 I even like to steep mine for up to an hour.

 Making your own herbal tea blends can be magical✨.
 There is something special about creating a personalized blend just for you- but it can also be a little bit daunting. .
 Herbs for tea are the perfect way to start your home apothecary and in this post I list some of my favourite herbs to use in tea and how to build your blend.
 It is really much easier than you think and you probably already have some herbs and spices in your cupboard you can use!🍵 .
 [Link in profile]

 There is an endless list of herbs for many different ailments.
 Below are just a few of the herbs that I use for specific uses but there are hundreds more.
 You can use this is a guide or head on over to Richters Herbs for a little inspiration.

 If you haven’t already tried my DIY Zen Tea what are you waiting for?
 Below I have another one of my favourite blends.

-This post may contain affiliate links.
+This post contains affiliate links.
 Please see the Sweet Lizzy Disclosure for more information.